flipt-io/flipt-client-sdks/README.md

 ### Help Wanted

 We are not Rust experts and are constantly learning.
-If you see something that can be improved especially in the [flipt-engine](./flipt-engine/), please open an issue or a PR, we would love to learn from you. :heart:
+If you see something that can be improved, especially in the [flipt-engine-ffi](./flipt-engine-ffi/) and [flipt-evaluation](./flipt-evaluation/) directories, please open an issue or a PR, we would love to learn from you. :heart:

 ## License